 At Interplex, we believe that acting with integrity is not only the right thing to do, but it also protects our Company and enables us to fulfill our obligations to our stakeholders.
 We believe that being successful is not only important, but how we achieve our success is crucial.

 Our Code of Conduct (“Code”) is the fundamental basis for our daily activities.
-Our Code, together with our Company policies, help our Employees to comply with laws and regulations, make the right decisions and take the right actions.
+Our Code, together with our Company policies, help our Employees to comply with laws and regulations, to make the right decisions and to take the right actions.

 Our directors, officers, employees and other temporary staff worldwide (“Employees”) are expected to understand this Code and other Company policies and to comply with the same.